nemocyberworld/CMP-Dorker/README.md

 # CMP Dorker

-**CMP Dorker** is a powerful, comprehensive multi-platform dorking tool designed to simplify advanced Google dork queries for vulnerability discovery, information gathering, and penetration testing.
+**CMP Dorker** is a comprehensive multi-platform dorking tool designed to simplify advanced search queries across various search engines and platforms.
+It helps security researchers, penetration testers, and info gatherers efficiently discover vulnerabilities, exposed data, and sensitive information.

 ## Features

+- Supports dorking on multiple platforms, not limited to Google
-- Pre-built dork categories for various security research needs
-- Supports multiple dork types: admin panels, exposed files, sensitive data, IoT devices, backups, and more
+- Pre-built dork categories for admin panels, sensitive files, exposed devices, backups, and more
-- Easy-to-use interface with one-click dork insertion
+- Easy-to-use interface with quick dork insertion and customizable targets
-- Customizable target inputs for versatile scanning
-- Helps streamline reconnaissance and exposure detection
+- Streamlines reconnaissance and vulnerability discovery across platforms

 ## Installation